Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 * Insert two 6mm bolts into the upright MakerBeam of each stack-side leg opposite to the stack bracket.
-* Fasten two MakerBeam Corner Brackets to the bolts with two lock nuts each.
-  Ensure that the brackets are flush with the top edge of the MakerBeam.
+* Fasten two MakerBeam Corner Brackets to the upright MakerBeams with two lock nuts each.
+Ensure that the brackets are flush with the top edge of the MakerBeams.
 * Insert two 6mm bolts into each 900mm MakerBeam.
 * Fit the MakerBeams into the corners of the pair of stack-side legs and fasten them with two lock nuts each.